AdvDebug/NoMoreCookies/README.md

 ### Disclaimer

-This Project is for educational purposes only, me, the developer are not responsible for any kind of misuse.
+This Project is for educational purposes only. me, the developer, are not responsible for any kind of misuse.

 ### Donation
 if you liked my work, feel free to donate!